jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/README.md

 - `kms:Decrypt` (if you use a customer-managed KMS key to encrypt the secret)

-**:warning: We strongly recommend that you use an AWS machine authentication method (such as [EC2 Instance Profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) or [EKS Service Roles](https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html)) to authenticate Jenkins with Secrets Manager.**

 ## Usage

 1. **Upload the secret** to Secrets Manager as shown below (see also the [AWS documentation](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/create-secret.html)).